waylonflinn/benchtap/README.md

 ## command line

-put all your benchmarks in a `benchmarks` folder, then run:
+put all your benchmarks in a `benchmark` folder, then run:

 ```shell
 browserify benchmark/*.js | testling -x $npm_config_browser